brunops/brunops.github.io/_drafts/things-i-learned-from-unix-1.markdown

 A workaround this issue in the original implementation, would be to force the matching of at least one character by changing the regex to _[a-z][a-z]*_

 ###4.
 Escape ALL the parentesis \(
+Parentesis create matching groups.
 When creating a group in your matching pattern, the parentesis must be escaped.
+{% highlight bash %}
+sed 's/\(group1\)/sup \1/' filename
+{% endhighlight %}
 I don't fully understand why, but it won't work otherwise.

 ###5.
 Any character may be used as a delimiter
 The backslash is probably the most common delimiter used, just like a regex in JavaScript.
-But it's not mandatory, _any_ character may be used as a delimiter.
+But it's not mandatory, any character may be used as a delimiter.

-The time I found it useful is when matching system paths.
+It can be useful when matching system paths.
 By changing the delimiter, from say _/_ to _:_, there's no need to escape all the backslashes, so

 {% highlight bash %}
-sed 's/\/Users\/brunops\/projects/~\/projects/'
+sed 's/\/Users\/brunops\/projects/~\/projects/' filename
 {% endhighlight %}
 can become:
 {% highlight bash %}
-sed 's:/Users/brunops/projects:~/projects/'
+sed 's:/Users/brunops/projects:~/projects:' filename
 {% endhighlight %}

 ###6.
-More than one expression in one command
+More than one expression can be on the same command
 Have you ever wondered what that _-e_ option is?
 It stands for _expression_, and besides being optional when you have only one pattern, it can be useful when you have multiple.
 Let's see an example:

 Imagine a script that capitalizes all vogals.
 To do that you could pipe sed commands together like: